ArnaudBuchholz/training-ui5con18-opa/README.md

     npm install
     ```

+* Start a local server and run the application (http://localhost:8080/index.html)
+    ```sh
+    npm start
+    ```

 ## Usage
 ### Server
-Run `grunt serve` to start a local server with your application at [http://localhost:8080](http://localhost:8080).
+Run `npm run serve` to start a local server with your application at [http://localhost:8080](http://localhost:8080).

-Run `grunt watch` to also execute your unit tests automatically after every change.
+Run `npm run watch` to also execute your unit tests automatically after every change.

 ### Code validation
-Run `grunt lint` to run static code checks on your project.
+Run `npm run lint` to run static code checks on your project.

-Run `grunt test` to execute all tests and get a coverage report.
+Run `npm  test` to execute all tests and get a coverage report.

-Run `grunt serve` and open [http://localhost:8080/test/integration/opaTests.qunit.html](http://localhost:8080/test/integration/opaTests.qunit.html) to run the OPA tests in your browser.
+Run `npm run serve` and open [http://localhost:8080/test/integration/opaTests.qunit.html](http://localhost:8080/test/integration/opaTests.qunit.html) to run the OPA tests in your browser.

 ### Build
-Run `grunt build` to build a deployable version of your app to `/dist`.
+Run `npm build` to build a deployable version of your app to `/dist`.

 ### Follow-up exercises
 Despite the 100% coverage, there are still issues in the application: